Most ASO guides are written by ASO tool companies. They walk you through keywords, screenshots, and icons — and then pitch their platform.

 This approach — treating ASO as a performance discipline, not a marketing afterthought — is how we helped FunPlus improve their app store visibility and conversion when they were building out a new department from scratch.
 You can read the full case study here.

-ASO in 2026 isn't about gaming the algorithm.
 It's about removing friction between the moment a player discovers your game and the moment they install it.
+It's also about designing better storefronts, better creative funnels, better localized experiences, and more behavior-aligned journeys.

 Every keyword you optimize, every screenshot you test, every custom product page you create — it all compounds.
 And unlike paid UA, where costs rise and privacy restrictions tighten, ASO improvements are durable.
 They keep working long after you've done the work.